Real Madrid Stadium

 The first match ever played there was Real Madrid vs OS Belenenses (the Portuguese Club) on December 14th 1947.

 Santiago Bernabéu was the man with the vision to create the stadium.
-Hence it is named after him, as at the time of its construction, the Real Madrid stadium was the best that there was.
+Hence it is named after him, as at the time of its construction, the Real Madrid stadium was one of the best that there was.

 The Real Madrid stadium has hosted several important events.
 These include the Final of the 2nd European Cup in 1957.
 There have been Commemorative Celebrations of Real Madrid's 75th anniversary; the Final of the World Championship was held there in 1982; and Pope John Paul 2nd held a gathering there in 1982.